DianQK/Flix/README.md

 ![](block_diagram.png)

-Each provider will generate a number of nodes (cells), then combine those providers according to the sequence.
+Each provider will generate a number of nodes (cells), then combines those providers according to the sequence.

 ## Tutorial - A Simple Settings Page

 When creating a settings page, we don't want to some cells be reused, for example Profile Cell, Airplane Mode Cell.
-This looks like create a static tableView on Storyboard.
+This looks like creating a static tableView on Storyboard.

-To create one profile cell, we just need to create a `UniqueCustomTableViewProvider`, and configure the style and add some views:
+To create one profile cell, we just need to create a `UniqueCustomTableViewProvider` and configure the style and add some views:

 <table>
   <tr>